4YouandMeData/4YouandMeAndroid/README.md

     3.  `OAUTH_BASE_URL` base url of the server that handles your Oauth authentication against the supported integrations(ex.: [https://oauth.example.com](https://oauth.example.com)).

     4.  `PIN_CODE_SUFFIX` (only needed in studies that use the pin login) pin code suffix needed for your study, or to `none` if pin code is not supported for your study.

+5. Ensure that your app Application Id matches with the created Firebase app id by checking its value in the `build.gradle.kts(:app)`.

-5.  select the connected device or a simulator and run the app.
+6.  select the connected device or a simulator and run the app.

 **Create a study app from scratch**